chamelopi/waas/README.md

-# A nice 3D sandbox
+# WaaS (World as a Service)

+3D terrain sandbox, playground for my gamedev experiments.

 ## Local dev environment

 ```
-# If assets have changed
+# If assets have changed / new ones have been added
 node build-asset-list.js
 npm run dev
 ```